D-Star-AI/minDB/README.md

 ## Eval

-To evaluate the performance of minDB, we compared it with a commonly used HNSW based vector database, ChromaDB.
+To evaluate the performance of minDB, we compared it with a commonly used HNSW-based vector database, ChromaDB.
 We used the FIQA-2018 dataset from the BEIR datasets library, found [here](https://github.com/beir-cellar/beir?tab=readme-ov-file).
 This dataset has 57,638 text chunks in the corpus, and 648 test queries.
 Embeddings were calculated on the dataset using Cohere's embed-multilingual-v2.0 model, with a vector dimension of 768.

 |                | minDB      | ChromaDB    |
 |----------------|------------|-------------|